guyfarley/solar-system-frontend/README.md

 ## Backend Deployment

-- As of April 18, 2023 the server and database deployments have been taken offline to save cost.
+- As of May 4, 2023 the server and database deployments have been taken offline to save cost.
 Our frontend code has been refactored to pull data from an internal data file (src/planet-data.js) instead.
 - As proof that the application was designed to work with our external server and database, we took the following screenshots for documentation before re-deploying the current frontend:

 ### MySQL Database hosted on Amazon RDS